 Three: P.A Works has proved on multiple occasions that they can juggle multiple characters in one show and make them all feel different and memorable.
 Look at shows like Angel Beats, Nagi no Asukara and Shirobako, they’re all great examples of how to effectively present a variety of characters in various run times.

 On another note, the show felt way too formulaic and predictable – and when a mystery show becomes predictable that’s not a good sign.

 The show simply repeats this formula for about 10 episodes, then they remove the last part for the last two episodes for more “Haruta fawning over Kusakabe” time.
-This kind of repetitive structure works for simple shows who know they’re only gag shows (Kitakubu Katsudou Kiroku is a fantastic example of this), but it doesn’t work when the main part of the show should be that you don’t know what to expect.
+This kind of repetitive structure works for simple shows who know they’re only gag shows, but it doesn’t work when a key theme of the show should be that you shouldn’t know what to expect.
 Take a video game perspective, if you knew how every puzzle in the Professor Layton games ended – regardless of the method of solving it – then you wouldn’t play it.

 Overall, I really wanted to like this show, but I felt engaged in only the drama club episode and I laughed at the final joke in the bus where they decide the new club president.
 Obviously it has the nice looking visuals you expect from P.A Works but nothing else you would expect from such an experienced studio is there.
 It really is a sub par show at best, if you want a good slice-of-life show central to a high school brass band atmosphere, I recommend Hibike Euphonium (it’s a bit yuri though so be warned).